Relocation Help for Franklin, TN Families

 You want to give your child the best life possible.
+Find out how to preserve your custodial rights when moving.
 Tennessee laws want the same.
 Due to a 2018 change to the state relocation law, the court must undergo a judicial analysis to identify and pursue the best interest of the child.
 This law effectively ignores any reason the parent presents for moving, instead focusing solely on the child and their future.

 Julia E. Stovall Attorney at Law, can help Franklin parents going through a divorce, seek to relocate, as well as those who are fighting custody changes against a relocating spouse.
 You and the state law want the best for your child.
 I want to bring the legal tools and prowess necessary to work towards achieving it.

 Call Julia E. Stovall Attorney at Law to get started with our Franklin relocation lawyer today: (615) 239-1374.

 During the hearing, I will help you address what Tennessee state law views as substantially affecting a child’s wellbeing so as to defend your decision to move with your family or fight to prevent your child from moving away with their other parent.
 The court will consider several factors before coming to a decision, including: